weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 2.30 Theorem Suppose Y <= X. A subset E of Y is open relative to Y if and only if E = Y nn G for some open subset G of X.

-Proof Suppose E is open relative to Y. To each p € E there is a positive number r, such that the conditions d(p,q) <r,,qe Y imply that ge E.
+Proof Suppose E is open relative to Y. To each p  \in  E there is a positive number r, such that the conditions d(p,q) <r,,qe Y imply that ge E.
 Let ¥, be the set of all ge X such that d(p, q) <r,, and define G=V,.